Logotipo

 OpenSky Secured Visa - No credit check required, but you need a deposit.
 Good for rebuilding if you’re under 580.

-The surprising winner?
-Capital One QuicksilverOne approved me at 620 with a $1,000 limit and 1.5% cashback despite the $39 annual fee.
+A surprising option: Capital One QuicksilverOne reports approvals at 620, with a $1,000 starting limit and 1.5% cashback despite the $39 annual fee.

 Should You Choose Secured or Unsecured Cards?